 The AlloSphere is a three-story facility where we use multiple modalities to represent large and complex data, including immersive visualization, sonification, and interactivity.
 We are creating technology that will enable experts to use their intuition and experience to examine and interact with complex data to identify patterns, suggest and test theories in an integrated loop of discovery.
 Important research areas include quantum information processing and structural materials discovery, bioengineering and biogenerative applications, and arts and entertainment.
 These content areas also drive media systems research in immersive display, computation, and interactivity.

 The AlloSphere is a one-of-a-kind immersive instrument.
 Twenty-six projectors light up a three-story sphere, while fifty-five speakers surround you with sound.
 As you and your colleagues stand on the bridge of the AlloSphere, you will be immersed in scientific simulations, data visualizations, and artistic content.

-The AlloSphere Research Facility is differentiated from conventional virtual reality environments by its seamless surround-view capabilities and its focus on multiple sensory modalities and interaction.
+Our facility is differentiated from other virtual reality environments by both its seamless surround-view capabilities and its ability to accommodate large groups of researchers concurrently.
 Building the AlloSphere was not an off-the-shelf enterprise.
-Designing a large-scale multimedia environment to deliver rich, coherent, interactive, high-resolution 3D video and audio streams from voluminous amounts of scientific data, all in real-time, was a non-trivial computational and systems engineering task that involved a significant number of faculty from diverse disciplines.
-Creating subsequent next generations of the instrument will again require genuine creativity to solve significant research and design challenges.
+Designing a large-scale environment to deliver rich, coherent, interactive, high-resolution 3D video and audio streams from massive scientific datasets is a complex computational and systems engineering task that continues to involve faculty across a variety of disciplines.